-I would recommend staying in the park if possible as it is much easier getting up early in the morning if you are a few minutes walk or drive away (especially in winter).
+I would recommend staying in the park if possible as it is much easier to get up early in the morning if you are a few minutes walk or drive away (especially in winter).

 Camping is available at Cape Hillsborough – check the links at the bottom of the page for further info.

 There are cabins available near the beach.
-Please be aware that accommodation gets booked up in advance – months in advance – especially during the summer and school holidays.
+Please be aware that these are particularly popular and can be booked up often months in advance, especially during the summer and school holidays.
 I recommend booking as soon as you can to avoid disappointment.